-I'll start by covering the fundamentals of reverb, including the devices that make it and how they work. (music playing) Then I'll break down the common controls of a reverb effect, showing you how to set the Reverb Time, pre-delay, wet dry mix, diffusion, density, and other parameters.
-I'll demonstrate how to use digital Reverbs to simulate realistic space on your studio tracks. (music playing) I'll then explain how to use springs, plates, and chambers to modify the timbre of your tracks.
+(pop reverb effect) I'll start by covering the fundamentals of reverb, including the devices that make it and how they work.
+Then I'll break down the common controls over reverb effect showing you how to set the Reverb Time, pre-delay, wet dry mix, diffusion, density, and other parameters.
+I'll demonstrate how to use digital Reverbs to simulate realistic space on your studio tracks. (pop reverb effect) I'll then explain how to use springs, plates, and chambers to modify the timbre of your tracks.

 Now, join me in this high-end professional recording studio as we continue the Foundations of Audio Series with Foundations of Audio: Reverb.

 Q: This course was updated on 4/16/2013.
 What changed